-The following Management's discussion and analysis of our financial condition and results of operations discusses our historical financial results as at, and for the years ended, 31 December 2010 and 2009.
-The reader shall read the following discussion in conjunction with our audited financial statements as at and for the years ended 31 December 2010 and 2009, including the accompanying notes thereto, which are included elsewhere in this Annual Report, and have been prepared in accordance with IFRS and audited by Deloitte & Touche Limited, our independent auditors and in conjunction with the information set forth under "Risk Factors" and "Information on the Company".
+The following Management's discussion and analysis of our financial condition and results of operations reviews our historical financial results as at, and for the years ended, 31 December 2011 and 2010.
+The reader shall read the following discussion in conjunction with our audited financial statements as at and for the years ended 31 December 2011 and 2010, including the accompanying notes thereto, which are included elsewhere in this Annual Report, and have been prepared in accordance with IFRS and audited by Deloitte & Touche Limited, our independent auditors and in conjunction with the information set forth under "Risk Factors" and "Information on the Company".